 “ARTEMIS!!
 NOT HE-“ I don’t think anything short of the sun falling out of the sky could’ve stopped Artemis at this point, as she pointed to one of the pillars in the guard’s outpost.

-“[Stone toss]” She intoned, the lethal blur moved, and the pillar exploded.
+She didn’t even say anything.
+The lethal blur moved, and the pillar exploded.
 I ducked as sharp shards of stone went everywhere, and somehow not a single one touched me.
 Or dad.
-Or the healer who’s name I had yet to catch.
+Or the healer whose name I had yet to catch.
 Everyone was glaring at Artemis, as more guards hurried into the room to see what had happened.
 Artemis, unflappable, seemingly cheered by the mayhem and destruction she had caused

 Artemis looked guilty at that.
-“Sorry, sorry, my bad, let me fix this really fast” as she put her hands on the ground where the pillar had been. “[Earth Manipulation].”
-And with that, a smooth pillar of earth moved out of the ground, seamlessly merging the floor and the ceiling.
+“Sorry, sorry, my bad, let me fix this really fast.”
+She said, and simply tapped her foot.
+With that, a smooth pillar of earth moved out of the ground, seamlessly merging the floor and the ceiling.
 It was obviously magically made – no stone was that perfect, that smooth, or had that look of putty – but it worked, and everyone seemed happy.
 Except one person with a broom, who had the look of ‘I just swept here, why me?’.
 Even Catonus was back and looking happy, while Damonus was still chained and looking pale.

 “That,” Catonus told Damonus, roughing him up a bit. “is a real Classer.”